brooks-coding/Carbon-Dioxide-Analysis/README.md

-Final project as part of PSTATW 174 at UCSB.
+# Carbon Dioxide Time Series Analysis

+This project was done as part of the Time Series class within my BS program at UCSB.
+It follows the process of analyzing the Monthly Carbon Dioxide Levels at Mauna Loa dataset, formulating several time series models, and forecasting future carbon dioxide emissions.